Kapil-888/ggplots/README.md

 # ggplots
-1. Gapminder.R - Population data of all continents and countries visualised using ggplot2 in R studio.
+1. Gapminder.R - Population data of all continents and countries visualised as scatterplot.
+2.